arez/arez/docs/dependency_injection.md

 annotated with a "scope" annotation then Arez will annotate the enhanced subclass with the same scope annotation and add an `@Inject` annotation to the constructor.

-The {@api_url: annotations.Repository} annotation has a similar `inject` parameter and the base repository will be automatically annotated with the `@javax.inject.Singleton` scope annotation if the `javax.inject.Inject` class is present.
+The {@link: arez.annotations.Repository @Repository} annotation has a similar `inject` parameter and the base repository will be automatically annotated with the `@javax.inject.Singleton` scope annotation if the `javax.inject.Inject` class is present.